 HBI results indicate that water quality is ranged from fair to very poor at Lake Ontario tributary stations (Table 6).
-Results from biological assessments completed between 2017 and 2021 are illustrated in Appendix J. Sediment loading, nutrient enrichment, and the lack of in-stream habitat are the primary causes of impairment at these stations.
-Upper Twelve Mile Creek stations TW002, TW004, and TW006 located on the Effingham tributary are rated as fair.
+Results from biological assessments completed between 2018 and 2022 are illustrated in Appendix J. Sediment loading, nutrient enrichment, and the lack of in-stream habitat are the primary causes of impairment at these stations.
+Upper Twelve Mile Creek station TW006 located on the Effingham tributary are rated as fair.
 The Effingham tributary of upper Twelve Mile Creek is the only watercourse in the NPCA watershed that consistently achieves this rating.
-These sites can support several sensitive taxa such as mayflies and stoneflies due to cooler water temperatures, excellent riparian buffer and in-stream habitat, and suitable water quality.
+This site can support several sensitive taxa such as mayflies and stoneflies due to cooler water temperatures, excellent riparian buffer and in-stream habitat, and suitable water quality.